lmcinnes/umap/doc/parametric_umap.rst

 Early stopping and Keras callbacks
 ----------------------------------

 It can sometimes be useful to train the embedder until some plateau in training loss is met.
 In deep learning, early stopping is one way to do this.
 Keras provides custom `callbacks <https://keras.io/api/callbacks/>`_ that allow you to implement checks during training, such as early stopping.
-We can use callbacks, such as early stopping, with parametricUMAP to stop training early based on a predefined training threshold, using the :python:`keras_fit_kwargs` argument:
+We can use callbacks, such as early stopping, with ParametricUMAP to stop training early based on a predefined training threshold, using the :python:`keras_fit_kwargs` argument:

 .. code:: python3